Taurids 2026: When And Where To See Them?

 -

 Keep as much of the sky in your field of view as possible.
 Find a location with a clear horizon and a dark sky, recline on a blanket or a folding chair, and prepare for the celestial spectacle.
-Look slightly sideways from the radiant's position (the constellation Taurus) to spot meteors with more prominent, longer tails.
+Look slightly sideways from the radiant's position (the constellation Taurus) to spot meteors with more prominent, longer trails.

 -